 - Look at healthy food.

-Other Literacy Activities
+Other Literacy Activities for your food theme

 A whole range of fun activity sheets can be added to your unit – rhyming words, synonyms and antonyms, nouns.
-Word searches, scrambled sentences and labeling activities are great as a stand alone activity or for fast finishers.
+Word searches, scrambled sentences and labeling activities are great as a stand-alone activity or for fast finishers.

 No theme would be complete without a range of center games.
-Kids can count syllables in food words, pair food based rhyming words, make compound words, identify short and long vowels in food words and plural and singular food words.
+Kids can count syllables in food words, pair food-based rhyming words, make compound words, identify short and long vowels in food words and plural and singular food words.

 Grab a pack

 There’s just so much you can do with this theme!
-If you would like a ready made pack with the above activities and more you can find it in my TpT store.
+If you would like a ready-made pack with the above activities and more you can find it in my TpT store.
 Just click the picture below.